 Three days was the limit to how long a soul could stay completely separate from a demon’s essence.
 After that they started to merge, making it more dangerous and deadly to remove the demon as time went on.

 What used to be curly, flame red hair, was now greasy, limp, and falling out in clumps.
 Not to mention her eyebrows were completely gone.
 The strong energy given off by nasty creatures inhabiting a human body tended to cause full-body balding.
 Other signs were teeth sharpening and lengthening.
 Nails thickening and hardening into claws.
 Radical behavior changes.
 Last but not least: the eyes.
 Depending on what type of demon it was, would depend on what color their eyes were.
 All of which would have happened within hours of the girl’s possession.
 Demons tended to work quick and dirty, and their presence was usually spotted fast.
 Thank God for that small favor.

 I had double-checked the alarms and wards on the edges of town, making sure they went all the way ‘round.
 They were solid.
 Which meant the girl was infected outside of town limits, and she never should have been beyond those boundaries.

 Children, while not always the best hosts, were like flames to evil’s moth.
 Even a blessed symbol of some sort, or any manner of religious protection, was not a guarantee of protection for them.
-They needed to be behind solid protective forces.
-Guarded by the wardings anchored into the ground and buildings around them.
+They needed to be behind solid protective forces, guarded by the wardings anchored into the ground and buildings around them.
 Adults hoarded children behind such shields, like dragons from stories hoarding precious gold and jewels.

 Something wasn’t right here.
 The whole town stunk of fear beyond what the current situation warranted.
 They knew something, but my status as a Purifier had sealed their lips.
 No matter how much concern they showed for the girl, I knew they wouldn’t talk.
 Well, at least not without any incentive.